STRHercules/ByteBop/README.md

 ### Custom playlist track storage
 Tracks added to custom playlists are stored with their Plex `ratingKey`.
 When a playlist is played, each track is re-fetched from Plex by rating key to get a fresh stream URL.
 This means playlists remain valid even if you rename or move files in Plex, as long as the media exists in your library.

+### Bot presence
+Discord bots have a single global presence shared across every server — it is not possible to show different statuses per guild.
+Rather than showing the currently playing track (which would only reflect one server and be misleading in others), the bot displays live stats from your Plex Music library:

+> 📺 Watching **1,247 artists · 4,832 albums · 62,104 tracks**

+Stats are fetched from Plex on startup and automatically refreshed every 30 minutes.

 ---